phr3shpr1nc3/Java-calculator/README.md

 ![Java Calculator](/src/Caluclator.JPG)

 Welcome to the Java Calculator project!
-This project was inspired by the Brototype YouTube channel's "100K CODING CHALLENGE".
 The goal of this project is to create a simple yet powerful calculator application using Java.

 ## Project Description